 The development of alternative markets will necessarily be a longer-term endeavour, with the additional challenge that existing and potential alternative markets are still emerging from the stresses of the COVID-19 crisis and acknowledging ongoing compromised airfreight capacity and costs.
 This will necessarily entail considerable start-up costs.
 Processors are investing in R&D and marketing development to determine the potential of these alternative markets, with some government assistance available.

-Geraldton Fishermen's Cooperative received a grant of \$75,000 from the WA State Government's International Competitiveness Co-Investment Fund, announced 9 December 2020, to help finance their project "Diversification and market expansion - to build awareness and develop relationships in key seafood markets of Japan, Taiwan and Singapore, and enhance online marketing and sales capability for frozen Western Rock Lobster."
-The Federal Government further awarded \$1,926,000 to Geraldton Fishermen's Co-operative in March 2022 as part of the Agricultural Trade and Market Access Cooperation program, to build on GFC's recent frozen lobster processing capacity upgrades in Fremantle by providing the infrastructure required to produce a more comprehensive range of higher-priced value-added products.
+5.5 Changes to trade flows of Western Rock Lobster

 Analysis of Australian export trade shows that, in the absence of a direct live export market to China, all states have experienced reductions in export volumes and export revenue.
-Figures from the Australian Bureau of Statistics show that exports in 2021 were sent to a much wider array of countries than in 2019, albeit at significantly lower unit prices.
-The value of exports from most states in calendar year 2021 was more than 50% lower than equivalent 2019 (pre-COVID) values:
+Figures from the Australian Bureau of Statistics show that exports in 2022 were sent to a much wider array of countries than in 2019, albeit at significantly lower unit prices.
+The value of exports from most states in calendar year 2022 was more than 50% lower than equivalent 2019 (pre-COVID) values:

-- Total rock lobster export volumes and value for Australia overall decreased, from pre-COVID 2019 (8,923 tonnes with an export value of AUD762 million) to 2021 (6,452 tonnes with an export value of AUD344 million).
-This represents a 28% reduction in export volume, and a 55% reduction in export value from 2019 to 2021: - Total export volumes and value from Western Australia decreased, from pre-COVID 2019 (6,162 tonnes with an export value of AUD488 million) to 2021 (4,427 tonnes with an export value of AUD212 million).
-This represents a 28% reduction in export volume, and a 56% reduction in export value from 2019 to 2021.
+- Total rock lobster export volumes and value for Australia overall decreased, from pre-COVID 2019 (8,923 tonnes with an export value of AUD762 million) to 2022 (6,682 tonnes with an export value of AUD367 million).
+This represents a 25% reduction in export volume, and a 52% reduction in export value from 2019 to 2022: - Total export volumes and value from Western Australia decreased, from pre-COVID 2019 (6,162 tonnes with an export value of AUD488 million) to 2022 (4,725 tonnes with an export value of AUD232 million).
+This represents a 28% reduction in export volume, and a 52% reduction in export value. - Total export volumes and value from South Australia, Victoria and Tasmania decreased from 2019 (2,138 tonnes with an export value of AUD227 million) to 2022 (1,526 tonnes with an export value of AUD104 million).
+This represents a 29% reduction in export volume, and a 54% reduction in export value. - Total export volumes and value from Queensland decreased from 2019 (492 tonnes with an export value of AUD38 million) to 2022 (357 tonnes with an export value of AUD26 million).
+This represents a 27% reduction in export volume, and a 33% reduction in export value.